 This brief tutorial describes how to view CPU temperature on Linux using lm_sensors.
-Lm_sensors, acronym of Linux-monitoring sensors, is a free software package that provides the necessary tools and drivers for monitoring CPU temperatures, voltage, humidity, and fans.
+The Lm_sensors, short for Linux-monitoring sensors, is a free software that provides the necessary tools and drivers for monitoring CPU temperatures, voltage, humidity, and fans.
 It can also detect chassis intrusions.
-So, just in case, you found out a defective hardware components, you could immediately replace it and avoid the system hanging or overheating issues.
+So, you can find out a defective hardware components, and replace it to avoid the system hanging or overheating issues.

 Lm_sensors comes pre-installed with most modern Linux operating systems.
 If it is not installed already, you can install it as shown below.

 $ sudo pacman -S lm_sensors

 On Debian, Ubuntu, Linux Mint:

 $ sudo apt-get install lm-sensors

 On SUSE, openSUSE: